bxviu/bxviu/README.md

 ### Hello 👋

 - 🔭 I’m currently working on assignments for school.
+- 🤔 This Quarter, I'm learning about computer architecture, UI/UX, and computer graphics.
-- 🌱 This Quarter, I’m learning about functional programming, full stack web development, and advanced game design.
+- 🌱 Last Quarter, I learned about functional programming, full stack web development, and advanced game design.

 <!--
 **bxviu/bxviu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.